Death and state funeral of Mao Zedong: Funeral and memorial service

 Mao's embalmed, CCP-flag-draped body lay in state at the Great Hall of the People for one week.
 During this period, an estimated one million people, including diplomatic envoys, leaders of foreign communist parties, and foreign nationals in China, filed past Mao to pay their final respects.
 Chairman Mao's official portrait was hung on the wall, with a banner reading: "Carry on the cause left by Chairman Mao and carry on the cause of proletarian revolution to the end", until September 17.

 On September 17, Chairman Mao's body was taken in a minibus from the Great Hall of the people to Maojiawan to the 305 Hospital that Li Zhisui directed, and Mao's internal organs were preserved in formaldehyde.
 Mao had signed a pledge to be cremated, consistent with the principles of the Communist Party.
 The historical consensus is that there are not reliable records demonstrating how Party leadership reached the decision to preserve his body.

 The preserved body is displayed in Chairman Mao Memorial Hall.

+Public opinion and ceremonies

+Following the death of Mao Zedong and his state funeral, a mourning period was to be held, with September 18 officially designated as a National Day of Mourning.
+There would be mourning services held at the Great Hall from September 11 to September 17, with September 18 hosting a mass ceremony at Tiananmen which would be broadcast to all of China.

+Public opinion in the immediate aftermath was divided.
+Many older Chinese citizens, who would have held memories of a China before Maoist rule, believed that things would begin to improve once Mao had died.
+For some, there was little to no reaction, with many villages, factories, and military facilities containing no mourning peasants.
+For others, it was a catastrophe.
+Many citizens had a firm belief that Mao was selfless, that he spent his entire life thinking of nothing but the people.